 - RCW 70.54.420 directed the Washington Health Care Authority to appoint a lead organization by January 1, 2011, to support two distinct accountable care organization (ACO) pilot projects.
 After efforts to reach an agreement with a suitable candidate failed within the allotted time, active pursuit of a lead organization under this section was discontinued in favor of new measures under the Washington State Health Care Innovation Plan.

 2017 – 2019 BUDGET

 Washington enacts budgets on a two-year cycle, beginning July 1 of each odd-numbered year.
 Washington’s new Biennial Budget will take effect on July 1, 2017 and is valid through June 30, 2019.
-To view Washington’s Health and Human Services most recent spending proposal, click here.
+To view Washington’s Department of Health and Human Services 2017-2019 Budget, visit page 25.

 St. Luke’s Health Care Sys. v.
 FTC, No. 14-35173 (9th Cir.
 March 7, 2014): Washington joined 15 other states in filing amicus brief, explaining that the acceleration of health care costs due to the growth of large health care provider systems has become a matter of grave concern for the States.